-A. General Overview
+A. GENERAL OVERVIEW

-The simulator, or moving platform (MP) shown in Fig. 2, will be composed by a Translational Stage (TS) (Fig. 4 and Fig. 5) built by Guidance Dynamics Corporation[®] (GDC) and by an Attitude Stage (AS) (Fig. 6 and Fig. 7) designed and built by the ADAMUS lab..
+The simulator, or moving platform (MP) shown in Fig. 2, will be composed by a Translational Stage (TS) (Fig. 3) built by Guidance Dynamics Corporation® (GDC) and by an Attitude Stage (AS) (Fig. 4) designed and built by the ADAMUS lab, team.
 The TS will move virtually without friction over a 13 ft x 15 ft epoxy floor built by Precision Epoxy Products, a division of Rock Art, Ltd, via 3 linear air bearings that will create an air cushion between the TS and the floor.
 The AS will be the actual satellite simulator.
-12 cold gas thrusters will be distributed about the AS in order to provide translational and rotational motion in and around the 3 axes.
+12 Thrusters will be distributed about the AS in order to provide translational and rotational motion in and around the 3 axes.
 The AS will be connected to the TS through a spherical segment air bearing.
-A system of air pulleys on the TS will allow gravity-free vertical motion of the AS.
-On the AS there will be the onboard computer, which will determine which thrusters to actuate according to different sets of GNC algorithms to be tested and the dynamics information streamed by PhaseSpace Impulse System[®], comparing it with desired trajectories and maneuvers stored on the computer.
-The PhaseSpace Impulse System[®] will track the position and the attitude of the AS using a set of LEDs properly distributed on it and a set of cameras mounted around the experimental area.
+A system of air-bearing pulleys on the TS will allow gravity-free vertical motion of the AS.
+On the AS there will be the onboard computer, which will determine which thrusters to actuate according to different sets of GNC algorithms to be tested and according to the navigation information streamed by PhaseSpace Impulse System.
+The PhaseSpace Impulse System® will track the position and the attitude of the AS using a set of LEDs properly distributed on the AS and a set of cameras mounted around the experimental area.
 The required compressed air for the thrusters will be provided by two tanks attached to the two lower arms of the AS, while the compressed air for the air bearings comes from tanks on the TS.
 The electrical power to run the Moving Platform (MP) subsystems will be provided by two Lithium-ions batteries connected to a power management system which will be located as well on the AS.
-A balancing platform (BP) will be connected to the AS in order to get precise alignment of the global center of mass with the center of rotation.
-The motors that are located on the BP will be connected to a set of motor drives and to a controller card which will be driven by the onboard computer in a closed loop control fashion.
+A mass balancing platform will guarantee alignment between the center of mass and the center of rotation.
+The platform will be composed by two non-captive motors that will move the center of mass on the plane.
+The platform itself will be moved vertically by a third captive motor that will move the center of mass along the vertical axis.
 Table 1 lists the main components of the testbed, and the companies they have been purchased from.
-See also Fig. 6 for the localization of the components.
+See also Fig. 4.